ttan6729/DMG_PPI/README.md

-# DMG_PPI-dual channel framework for learning compelx interaction patterns and PPI prediction
+# DMG-PPI, dual channel framework for learning compelx interaction patterns and PPI prediction
 This repository contains an official implementation of DMG_PPI
 ----
 ## Environments